 Self-quarantine rooms are set aside for students who arrive without a negative COVID-19 test or who have been exposed to a confirmed COVID-19 case.
-As of July 20, students in these rooms will share bathrooms with others in self-quarantine; in small groups, may be able to get grab-and-go food (or else it will be delivered) and may be able to walk outside.
+Students in these rooms will share bathrooms with others in self-quarantine; in small groups, may be able to get grab-and-go food (or else it will be delivered); and may be able to walk outside.
 But generally, they are to remain in their rooms until their test comes back negative.

 Additionally, isolation rooms have been set aside for those who have tested positive for COVID-19 but whose symptoms are mild.
 Any student with serious symptoms will be asked to call their family and would be taken to the hospital.
 While in isolation rooms, students must stay inside until they are recovered and will be checked by our health professionals and the local health department daily.

-Self-quarantine and isolation rooms available throughout the semester for any students who have been exposed to another person with COVID-19 or who has COVID-19 themselves.
+Self-quarantine and isolation rooms will be available throughout the semester for any students who have been exposed to another person with COVID-19 or who has COVID-19 themselves.
 Self-quarantine and isolation rooms have a microwave and refrigerator.
-We recommend that you pack a separate bag consisting of travel size toiletries, hand sanitizer, medications, pajamas, 2 sets of clothes, and charging cords for your devices in the event that you need to move to an isolation or quarantine room.
+We recommend that you pack a separate bag consisting of travel-size toiletries, hand sanitizer, medications, pajamas, 2 sets of clothes, and charging cords for your devices in the event that you need to move to an isolation or quarantine room.

 All of the student’s physical, wellness, nutritional, and health care needs will be supported while in self-quarantine or isolation.
 Vassar Health Services will check in on students daily and provide guidance.
-Vassar Health Services has medications available for a fee, and the local Rite Aid on 238 Hooker Avenue ((845) 486-6166) will deliver medications to the campus.
-The student will electronically submit a food order form daily to the Dining Services.
+Vassar Health Services has medications available for a fee, and the local Rite Aid at 238 Hooker Avenue (845) 486-6166) will deliver medications to the campus.
+The student will electronically submit a food order form daily to Dining Services.